Skip to main content

 Key takeaways

-• Trintellix is a brand-name, prescription drug used in the treatment of depression, as well as off-label for anxiety and obsessive-compulsive disorder.
+• Trintellix is a brand-name prescription drug used in the treatment of depression.

-• Trintellix can be a safe and effective treatment for the long-term, but if an alternative is sought, a healthcare provider should be consulted on if and how to make a change.
+• Trintellix can be a safe and effective treatment for the long-term, but if an alternative is sought, a healthcare provider should be consulted on whether and how to make a change.

-The FDA first approved vortioxetine to treat major depressive disorder in 2013.
-The drug’s manufacturer (Takeda) originally marketed it as Brintellix, but changed the name to Trintellix in 2016.
-People who are assessing their options might wonder if Trintellix has a generic version or other alternatives—and we’ve got all the important information below.
+The Food and Drug Administration (FDA) first approved Trintellix (vortioxetine) to treat major depressive disorder, or depression, in 2013.
+The drug’s manufacturer (Takeda Pharmaceuticals) originally marketed it as Brintellix, but changed the name to Trintellix in 2016.
+Trintellix can be expensive without insurance or discounts, but a generic version could make the drug more affordable.

 Is there a generic for Trintellix?

-What are the differences between brand name and generic drugs?
+What are the differences between generic and brand-name Trintellix?

-Per the Food and Drug Administration, around nine out of every ten prescriptions filled in the US are for generic drugs.
+According to the FDA, about 9 out of every 10 prescriptions filled in the U.S. are for generic drugs.
 What makes them so popular?

 The big draw for generics is that they’re often less expensive.
 A large chunk of any drug’s cost comes from the research and testing required to prove that it works and is safe for consumers.
 Generic drugs require much less testing, since their reference product already proved its safety and efficacy, so they typically cost 80–85% less than their brand-name counterparts.

-Studies like this one from 2019—which assessed medications for blood pressure, diabetes, osteoporosis, and psychiatric conditions—show that generic medicines can deliver very similar outcomes to brand-name drugs.
-“If differences do exist, it is seen in the excipients, also known as the non-active ingredients,” Dr. Khieu says, which includes things like dyes, fillers, or coatings.
+Studies like this one from 2019, which assessed medications for blood pressure, diabetes, osteoporosis, and psychiatric conditions, show that generic medicines can deliver very similar outcomes to brand-name drugs.
+“If differences do exist, it is seen in the excipients, also known as the non-active ingredients,” Dr. Khieu says, which include things like dyes, fillers, or coatings.

-So an eventual generic for Trintellix will likely produce many of the same mood-boosting effects as its brand-name reference.
+So an eventual generic for Trintellix will be expected to produce the same mood-boosting effects as its brand-name reference.

 What are the off-label uses for Trintellix?

 While Trintellix is only officially approved to treat depression, sometimes a healthcare provider might prescribe it for other psychiatric medical conditions.
-“As an antidepressant, Trintellix has anxiolytic effects due to inhibition of the serotonin (5-HT) transporter (SERT) and modulation of various serotonin receptor subtypes,” says Dr. Khieu.
+“As an antidepressant, Trintellix has anxiolytic effects due to inhibition of the serotonin (5-HT) transporter (SERT) and modulation of various serotonin receptor subtypes,” Dr. Khieu says.
 So some doctors prescribe it off-label for anxiety as well.

 In fact, a 2018 meta-analysis concluded that vortioxetine is a viable treatment for generalized anxiety disorder, and a topic review from 2020 reported that it could be a useful treatment for OCD as well.
 However, it might not always be the best option for these cases.
 “Generally speaking, vortioxetine is less beneficial for anxiety, and as good an antidepressant as the traditional ones, like Lexapro and Prozac, with possibly fewer side effects,” Dr. Dimitriu says.